 At the preliminary injunction hearing, the Milligan plaintiffs also offered testimony from two of the individual plaintiffs.
 Plaintiff Evan Milligan is Black and lives in Montgomery in District 7.
 Mr. Milligan works as the Executive Director of Alabama Forward, a coalition of non-profit groups that works on voting issues in Alabama.
 Tr.
 127. Mr. Milligan testified about the Black community in Montgomery County as well as what he believes the Black community in Montgomery has in common with the Black Belt.
 Tr.
 137-44.
 Plaintiff Shalela Dowdy is Black and currently lives in Mobile in District 1.
 Captain Dowdy is an Army Veteran and currently works as a community organizer.
 Tr.
 365-66.
-Captain Dowdy testified about the Black community in Mobile County as well as what she believes the Black Belt.
+Captain Dowdy testified about the Black community in Mobile County as well as what she believes the Black community in Mobile has in common with the Black Belt.
 Tr.
 370-76.